-As we know that this day is celebrated to get the people relief from the Natural calamities and other disaster activities in any Country.
-Even government participate and make themes to aware people about the activities of the volunteers and their tasks in handling every type of problems in a better way.
+As we know that this day is celebrated to get the people relief from Natural calamities and other disaster activities in any country.
+Even government participates and makes themes to aware people of the activities of the volunteers and their tasks in handling every type of problem in a better way.
 Several campaigns were organised by Red Cross Society effectively all over the world.

-The Red Cross Society mission is to inspire, encourage and initiate all times and all forms of humanitarian activities to generate a peaceful environment.
-Let us tell you that the Red Cross programmes are grouped into four main core areas: promoting humanitarian principles and values, disaster response, disaster preparedness, health and care in the community.
+The Red Cross Society's mission is to inspire, encourage and initiate all times and all forms of humanitarian activities to generate a peaceful environment.
+Let us tell you that the Red Cross programmes are grouped into the core areas: promoting humanitarian principles and values, disaster response, disaster preparedness, and health, and care in the community.

 World Red Cross Day: History

-After World War I, Red Cross was introduced as a major contribution to the peace by an international commission at 14th International Conference of the Red Cross.
-In 1934 the principles of the Red Cross Truce was presented and approved on 15th International Conference at Tokyo to get applicable all across the world in different regions.
+After World War I, Red Cross was introduced as a major contribution to the peace and set up an international commission at14th International Conference of the Red Cross to study the Red Cross Truce.
+In 1934 the report of the Red Cross Truce was presented and its principles were approved at the 15th International Conference in Tokyo to get applicable all across the world in different regions.

-What are the Seven Main Principles of Red Cross Society?
+What are the Seven Principles of the Red Cross Society?

 The seven main principles of Red Cross Society are:

-2. Impartiality: No discrimination should be made on the basis of nationally, race, religious beliefs, class or political opinions.
+2. Impartiality: No discrimination should be made on the basis of nationality, race, religious beliefs, class, or political opinions.
 The first and foremost motive is to help the people solely on the basis of their needs and to give priority to the most urgent cases of distress.

 4. Independence: We all know that this movement is independent.
 The National Societies, while auxiliaries in the humanitarian services of their governments and subject to the laws of their respective countries, must always maintain their autonomy so that they may be able at all times to act in accordance with the principles of the movement.